IBM/cp4waiops-samples/kubectl-plugin/waiops-status.md

 If only a short time has passed since the upgrade was started, the components may need more time to complete upgrading.
-If you have waited a significant amount of time and the statuses of the components listed below are not changing, please refer to the troubleshooting docs or open a support case.
+If you have waited a significant amount of time and the statuses of the components listed above are not changing, please refer to the troubleshooting docs or open a support case.

 ______________________________________________________________